bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 -   **Consumer Bottleneck**: Since all messages for a given convoy must be processed by a single consumer instance, that instance can become a bottleneck.
 This is a classic challenge of stateful services, often requiring "sticky sessions" or routing based on the correlation ID to ensure a message always lands on the correct, state-holding instance.
 -   **State Management**: The consumer must reliably store its state.
 If the consumer crashes, it must be able to recover its state and resume processing where it left off.
 This often requires an external persistence mechanism (e.g., a database or a distributed cache like Redis).
 -   **Handling Out-of-Order Messages**: The system needs a clear strategy for messages that arrive too early.
-Common approaches include using a temporary holding queue or simply rejecting them and letting the sender retry.
+Common approaches include using a temporary holding queue or simply rejecting them and letting the sender [[retry]].
 -   **Timeout and Escalation**: The process may get stuck if a message in the sequence is lost or never arrives.
 The system must have a [[posa#Timeout|timeout]] mechanism to detect stalled convoys and trigger a compensating action or an alert.

 ### Claim Check